FRC-Utilities/QDriverStation-Mobile/README.md

 The Kickass Driver Station implements two user interfaces:

-- One following Google's Material Design guidelines (used only in Android)
+- One following Google's Material Design guidelines
-- Another one following Microsoft's Universal UI guidelines (used in non-Android targets)
+- Another one following Microsoft's Universal UI guidelines

+You are free to use the UI style that best fits your needs.

 ### Why *Kickass* Driver Station?